 A reef with very steep slopes and two plateaus in the north and south.
 It is located 30 min east of Abu Dabab and is therefore an outer reef that drops well over 100m all around.
-Elphinstone is known for its Oceanic whitetip sharks and is notorious for its archway.
+Elphinstone is known for its whitetip sharks and notorious for the archway.

 Divers, however, can dive right into a challenging treat!
 The reef is known for its exceptional biodiversity and, of course, sightings of large fish.
 In the north we dive on a sloping plateau from 18 to 40 meters and in the south on the underwater terraces.
 The west and east walls drop off steeply into the depths.
 The Elphinstone reef has a total length of about 600 meters and a width of 70 meters.

 In large numbers we can see hard and soft corals in all colors.
 In addition, there are turtles, moray eels, loceanic white tip sharks, hammerhead sharks and pretty much everything that the Red Sea has to offer.

 - Southern plateau: The southern plateau attracts with magnificent gorgonian gardens and Longnose Hawkfish.
 Often you can also find the oceanic white tip shark here.

 - Northern Plateau: Very often you can see hammerhead sharks here.